aarondodd/aws-cdk-rdsprivatelink-demo/README.md

 This demo shows how to leverage AWS Privatelink to publish a Relational Database Service (RDS) database from one account to other accounts.
 This method allows for point-to-point connectivity between accounts without relying on routing subnets.
 It leverages a Lambda function to keep the Privatelink's associated Network Load Balancer (NLB) updated with the RDS endpoint which is triggered whenever the RDS cluster enters a failover state.

+Reasons this demo was created:
+1. A use case was presented where routing between VPCs was not allowed and the database team and application team were in separate accounts.
+This enabled the resources to remain where they were but still be connected.
+2. Another use case where the application and database were in separate VPCs that had overlapping CIDR blocks.
+This meant VPC peering could not be used (not without some fancy NATing).
+This architecture does not rely on routing so enabled communication between the application and database.

 Note: check the AWS documentation for NLB features.
 As of publishing this demo, an NLB only supports an EC2 instance or IP address as targets, hence the need for the associated Lambda function.
 Should NLB ever support DNS entries as targets, the Lambda won't be needed.

 Running this CDK code generates the left side of the below architecture diagram.